-Japan's first practical kana-kanji conversion system and released Japan's first Japanese word processor.
+In 1978, Toshiba completed Japan's first practical kana-kanji conversion system and released Japan's first Japanese word processor.

-The development of kana-kanji conversion technology and highcapacity storage led to mobile internet-driven society. music devices enjoyed by people out on the street, e-mail, social media, and other methods of communication, which have become the norm today.
+The development of kana-kanji conversion technology and highcapacity storage led to mobile music devices enjoyed by people out on the street, e-mail, social media, and other methods of communication, which have become the norm today.

 Toshiba commercialized the world's first laptop personal computer in 1985, and the world's first NAND flash memory in 1991.
-These developments laid the foundation for an society.
+These developments laid the foundation for an internet-driven society.